weidongli20/AWS-Robo-Advisor/README.md

 1. Define an Amazon Lex bot with a single intent that establishes a conversation about the requirements to suggest an investment portfolio for retirement.

-2. Make sure that your bot is working and responding accurately along with the conversation with the user, by building and testing it.

-3. Create an Amazon Lambda function that validates the user's input and returns the investment portfolio recommendation.
-This task includes testing the Amazon Lambda function and making the integration with the bot.
+2. Create an Amazon Lambda function that validates the user's input and returns the investment portfolio recommendation.

 ### Files